serradura/kind/README.md

 class User
 end

-# You can define it at the end of the file which has the class/module.
+# You can define it at the end of the file class/module where class/module was declared.

 Kind::Types.add(User)